St. Petersburg, Florida: Demonstrations and protests

+Demonstrations and protests began following the murder of George Floyd.

 Sports

 The Tampa-St. Petersburg area is represented by teams in four major professional sports (soccer, football, baseball, and hockey).
 Two teams, the Tampa Bay Rays of Major League Baseball and Tampa Bay Rowdies of the North American Soccer League, play in St. Petersburg proper, while the other two teams play across the bay in Tampa.
 As their names suggest, all of the teams represent the entire Tampa Bay area and seek to draw fans from both sides of Tampa Bay.

 The Tampa-St. Petersburg area hosted the Super Bowl LV, where the Tampa Bay Buccaneers took on the Kansas City Chiefs at Raymond James Stadium on February 7, 2021.

 The Rays began play in 1998, finishing last in the American League's East Division in nine of the first ten seasons they played, including their last year known as the "Devil Rays": 2007.
 In 2008, their 11th season, they held off the Boston Red Sox and won the AL East Division Championship for the first time.
 In the playoffs, they again faced the Red Sox in the ALCS.
 They defeated Boston and won the American League Pennant.
 However, they lost to the Philadelphia Phillies in the 2008 World Series.
 The Rays also made an appearance in the 2020 World Series where they faced the Los Angeles Dodgers.

 From their inception until 2008, the Rays played their regular season games at Tropicana Field and their spring training games at historic Al Lang Stadium, formerly Progress Energy Park, giving them the unique distinction of being the only team in Major League Baseball that played its spring training games in their home city in more than 70 years.
 Beginning in 2009, the Rays have held spring training at Charlotte Sports Park in Port Charlotte, ending a 94-year streak of springtime baseball in the city.
 Tropicana Field, the home venue of the Rays, played host to the 1999 Final Four.
 Despite not having a team in the city since 2000 (with the St. Petersburg Devil Rays), St. Petersburg is home to Minor League Baseball's main headquarters.
+Due to the damage on Tropicana Field caused by Hurricane Milton, the Rays spent the 2025 season at George M. Steinbrenner Field in Tampa.